JuliaDataScience/JuliaDataScience/contents/why_julia.md

 3. Had to debug code and somehow you see yourself reading a Fortran or C/C++ source code and having no idea what you are trying to accomplish?
 **In Julia you only read Julia code[^readable], no need to learn another language to make your original language fast**.
 This is called the "two-language problem" (see @sec:two_language).
-It also covers the usecase for when "you had an interesting idea and wanted to contribute to an open-source package and gave up because almost everything is not in Python or R but in C/C++ or Fortran"^[have a look at some deep learning libraries in GitHub and you'll be surprised that Python is only 25%-33% of the codebase.].
+It also covers the use case for when "you had an interesting idea and wanted to contribute to an open-source package and gave up because almost everything is not in Python or R but in C/C++ or Fortran"^[have a look at some deep learning libraries in GitHub and you'll be surprised that Python is only 25%-33% of the codebase.].

 4. Wanted to use a data structure defined in a package in another package and found that doesn't work and you'll probably need to build an interface^[this is most a Python ecosystem problem, while R doesn't suffer heavily from this is not blue skies either.].
 **Julia allows users to easily share and reuse code from different packages.**